 Courses Approved for Transfer

-The Physics Department did not retain records of these approvals prior to the fall of 2011 but will begin doing so as of January 2012.
+The Physics Department did not retain records of these approvals prior to the fall of 2011.

 If you wish to submit another course for approval, you should obtain a formal syllabus (not a short General Bulletin-type description) and send that to the Department of Physics academic representative, Prof. G. Chottiner.
 The Office of Education Abroad can assist you in obtaining suitable syllabi.

 |Australia||University of Melbourne|

 |PHYS 302 Adv.
 Lab II||PHYC30014 Laboratory Work B||https://handbook.unimelb.edu.au/view/2012/PHYC3001512.5 points||07/09/2012|

 |PHYS 324 E&M||PHYC30016 Electrodynamics||https://handbook.unimelb.edu.au/view/2012/PHYC3001612.5 points||07/09/2012|

 |Germany||University of Miama at Universitaet Leipzig||* these courses have changed recently to better fit the American bachelor system.
 That means the course numbers are different, but not necessarily the content.|